grace-yoon1/DATA150/Rosling.md

 #### What type of change took place in Asia that preceded economic growth?
 Why was this type of change significant?

+In Asia, improvement in health and social change preceded economic growth.
+The size of families varied in industrialized countries compared to developing countries.
+In 1962, industrialized countries had small families and long lives, while developing countries had huge families and shorter life expectancies.
+Since 1962, these countries moved towards smaller families leading to longer lives.
+This transition from larger families to smaller ones developed a completely new world, changing economic and social growth tremendously.

 #### In accordance with Hans Rosling’s TED talk, what is the relationship between child mortality and GDP per capita?

 #### In terms of income distribution, how has the world changed from 1962 until 2003?